buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 They decided by mutual agreement to generate a Patron who would oversee these Portals.
 They created a Patron who was capable of perceiving, opening, and blocking them.
 Thus was created **Lynx**, the Guardian of Portals.

-Lynx oversees the cosmic void, access to the Planes, the portals that with the alternation of chaos and order, good and evil, light and darkness are increasingly creating fractures at the boundary existing between Earth and Beyond.
+Lynx  oversees the cosmic void and access to the Planes, as well as the portals that, through the alternation of chaos and order, good and evil, and light and darkness, are increasingly creating fractures at the boundary between Earth and Beyond.

 Lynx perceives them, feels them, knows where they are being generated or extinguishing, over time in fact some of these Portals have become stable and definitive, others continue to be generated randomly and always in a totally unknown way remain active or exhaust themselves.
 Traveling continuously in the non-place, Lynx closes the largest portals, but for one that he closes another opens.
 Lynx has deprived the Magic Lists of many of the spells that act on the planes, to protect Earth and future Patrons from external threats.